n-of-one/attack_vector_2/website/docs/player/ICE/Tangle ICE.md

 In practice, it's only useful for one or two players to work on the same cluster at the same time.
 More players will just be in each other's way.

-So, if Tangle ICE has 2 or more clusters, then it becomes more useful for 3 or more players to cooperate to solve it.
+So, if Tangle ICE has 2 or more clusters, then it becomes more useful for multiple players to cooperate to solve it.